skycoin/docs/docs/skycoin/_data/devdocs/en/guides/p2p_network.md

 The network seeds are maintained by Skycoin community members Nodes are added to the seed if they run on the default Skycoin ports of `6000` for mainnet or `16000` for testnet.
-These default connections are considered to be established to trusted peers initially.
+Since the beginning these default connections are considered to be established to trusted peers.

 <!-- paragraph below based on Greg Maxwell's email in
      http://comments.gmane.org/gmane.comp.bitcoin.devel/5378 -->